Juanita McNeely: Women's experience

 Another theme in McNeely's work is the female perspective.
 Her work focuses on the fact that sex is central to a woman's life but women are not allowed to comment on it.
 Her art shows the violence, torture, and pain of experiences in a woman's life such as abortion, rape, and menstruation.
 The notion that biology defines a woman's identity is also present.
 Chameleon (1970), for example, depicts a nude woman in vibrant colors lying on a table.
 She is sexual from her own perspective and active in her sexuality, which is clearly a female experience.

 Nude/violence/pain

 The nude paired with violence, pain, and blood is a recurring theme in McNeely's work.
 She relates to her audience by using the female nude as an active agent.
 She also uses her own experience and perspective as a woman to create a strong connection to the pain, blood, and violence that comes with birth and womanhood.
 In The Tearing, for example, a half skeletal woman gives birth surrounded by blood and gore, insinuating that birth is also a death.
 She also shows the pain and violence of motherhood in Delicate Balance (1970) by depicting a mother as a contorted, bleeding madwoman balancing on a tightrope.

+Death

+McNeely died in her home in Manhattan, on October 18, 2023, at the age of 87.